RomZ99/excel-sheet-navigation/README.md

-# excel-sheet-navigation
+# Excel Sheet Navigation VBA
 Excel VBA macro for switching between sheets using keyboard shortcuts — ideal for laptops and compact keyboards without Page Up / Page Down keys.
-# Excel Sheet Navigation VBA

-## 🔍 Overview
+## Overview

 This lightweight and portable VBA macro lets you navigate between sheets in any Excel workbook using keyboard shortcuts — a perfect solution for users on **laptops**, **compact keyboards**, or **devices that lack Page Up / Page Down keys**.